amosavian/LocaleManager/README.md

 don't use asset's direction property to mirror image, use `image.imageFlippedForRightToLeftLayoutDirection()` to initialize flippable image instead.

-### Fixing non-updating localized strings
+### Extra steps

-If you encounter a problem in updating localized strings (e.g. tabbar items' title) set `LocaleManager.updateHandler` variable to a block which manually fix and update UI element.
+If your app needs extra steps for updating interface (e.g. clearing caches), use `LocaleManager.updateHandler` property.

 ## Known issues